If that describes you, then you will be interested in

 Colorado to spend the "golden years".

-gold and gains silver and you get the "Furniture Disease" - you know - that's
+loses gold and gains silver and you get the "Furniture Disease" - that's

 when your chest seems to want to fall into your drawers).

-With retirement rapidly approaching I decided to investigate online marketing as
+With retirement rapidly approaching I decided to search for online marketing

-something fun, interesting and potentially helpful in building up my financial reserves.
+assomething fun, interesting and potentially helpful in building up my financial

-Like many of you who read this, I bought my first computer when there was no such
+Like many of you reading this, I bought my first computer when there was

-thing as online marketing.
-And like most of you, I had a long learning curve after
+no such thing as online marketing.
+And like most of you, I had a long learning

 * People do business with people they know, like and trust.